jurihock/stftPitchShiftPlugin/README.md

 ## Binaries

-The ready to use binaries can be obtained in two ways:
+The ready to use binaries can be obtained in several ways:

-- via build artifacts attached to [releases](https://github.com/jurihock/stftPitchShiftPlugin/releases) and continuous builds or
+- via build artifacts attached to [releases](https://github.com/jurihock/stftPitchShiftPlugin/releases/latest),
+- via continuous build artifacts or
 - via a local build from the source code.

+On macOS, you will also have to deal with the [Gatekeeper](https://support.apple.com/HT202491), in order to execute the standalone app or to load the AU or VST3 plugin in your DAW.

 ### Continuous build artifacts